martinit18/and-python/README.txt

 If the mkl_fft module is present, most FFTs (the ones which use a lot of CPU time) are performed using the MKL FFT routines.
 If not present, the program uses numpy.fft, which is a bit slower.
-All the modules are available using anaconda, which is recommended.
+All the modules are available using anaconda or miniforge, the later one being recommended.
+The ctypes module should also be made optional, but is not in this version.

 The last module "anderson" contains all the specific code of this software.

 II.2.
 The "anderson" module